+31C.
 Hearings generally not to be public

-31C.
-(1) Subject to this section, any inquiry or hearing under this Part shall not be held in public.

-(2) The Complaints Committee, or the Disciplinary Tribunal, in a particular case, or as to particular aspects of a particular case, may determine -

-- (a) that any proceedings to be conducted before it under this Part shall be conducted in public; or - (b) who, other than such persons or their representatives as this Act may require or authorize, may be present before it.

-(3) In respect of proceedings conducted before it the Complaints Committee or the Disciplinary Tribunal may, if satisfied that it is appropriate to do so, order that -

-- (a) any evidence given before it; - (b) any information, or any record or the contents of any record, produced or referred to before it; or shall not be published by any means, or shall not be published in such manner and to such persons as the order specifies, or otherwise disclosed or made available to any person or any specified person or class of persons.
+- (1) Subject to this section, any inquiry or hearing under this Part shall not be held in public. - (2) The Complaints Committee, or the Disciplinary Tribunal, in a particular case, or as to particular aspects of a particular case, may determine - (a) that any proceedings to be conducted before it under this Part shall be conducted in public; or - (b) who, other than such persons or their representatives as this Act may require or authorise, may be present before it. - (3) In respect of proceedings conducted before it the Complaints Committee or the Disciplinary Tribunal may, if satisfied that it is appropriate to do so, order that - - (a) any evidence given before it; - (b) any information, or any record or the contents of any record, produced or referred to before it; or - (c) any information that might enable a person who has appeared before it to be identified, shall not be published by any means, or shall not be published in such manner and to such persons as the order specifies, or otherwise disclosed or made available to any person or any specified person or class of persons.